mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-four-store.md

 - **Embedding dimensions**: Higher embedding dimensions may necessitate a vector database with a larger dimension limit.
 - **Integration with Bedrock Knowledge Base**: If you plan to use Bedrock KB, choose a vector database that supports seamless integration, such as Aurora, OpenSearch  or Pinecone.

-### Performance considerations.

-Here's how the internal resource on performance considerations could be incorporated into the blog post, along with some additional context and recommendations:

 ## Performance Considerations for RAG Systems